 Do not keep outdated medicine or medicine no longer needed.

-Your doctor should check your progress at regular visits to make sure that tiopronin is working properly and does not cause unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+Urine tests are needed to check for any unwanted effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.